Orbital pseudotumor (Nonspecific orbital inflammation, idiopathic orbital inflammation, orbital inflammatory syndrome)

 Mild orbital pseudotumors may resolve on their own.
 Other cases may require corticosteroid therapy, radiation or surgery.

-Orbital pseudotumor is not to be confused with pseudotumor cerebri in which there is fluid pressure on the brain.
-Even though pseudotumor cerebri can affect the eyes by causing swelling to the optic nerve, it is different.
+Orbital pseudotumor is not to be confused with pseudotumor cerebri, which involves fluid pressure building up in the brain and the optic nerve (the nerve that connects the eye to brain).
+Although pseudotumor cerebri can affect the eyes by causing swelling of the optic nerve, it is different.

 Symptoms

-Symptoms of orbital pseudotumor can range from mild to severe among patients.
+Symptoms of orbital pseudotumor can range from mild to severe.
 Noted symptoms of the condition include:

 Causes

 The cause of orbital pseudotumor is unknown.
-But researchers believe there may be a correlation between the condition and the contraction of staph infections or lyme disease.
-It’s also believed that immune-mediated diseases may be connected to orbital pseudotumor.
+Researchers believe there may be a correlation between the condition and the contraction of a staph infection or Lyme disease.
+It’s also thought that immune-mediated diseases may be connected to orbital pseudotumor.

-Other conditions that may be associated with orbital inflammation include the following:
+Other conditions that may be associated with orbital inflammation include:

 • Crohn’s disease